Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

+Figure \ref{covradconj_fig} illustrates the covering radius conjecture in the case of a multigraph on three vertices $v_1,~v_2$ and $v_3$ with three, eight and four edges between $(v_1,v_2)$, $(v_2,v_3)$ and $(v_1,v_3)$, respectively, and $\lambda=1$.
+In this case, $\mathcal{N}_G$ is contained in the affine hyperplane $H_{12}$ in $\mathbb{R}^3$ (since $g=13$ and $n=3$).
+The circular and square dots represent the two divisor classes in $\mathcal{N}_G$.
+We have an arrangement of (regular) hexagons centred at these points.
+The covering radius of this arrangement is the minimum dilation of the regular hexagons such that the arrangement covers the plane.
+Conjecture \ref{geomverconj_intro} asserts that it is at least $\sqrt{g}/n$, in this case $\sqrt{13}/3$.
+We show that Brill-Noether existence for $\mathbb{R}$-divisors and the covering radius conjecture are equivalent.
+We refer to Section \ref{bnreal_sect} for more details.

-Via the covering radius conjecture, we establish Brill-Noether existence for $\mathbb{R}$-divisors on multigraphs that satisfy a certain density condition.
-An undirected, connected, multigraph $G$ is called \emph{dense} if $m>n^2+n-1$ (in other words, its genus $g>n^2$).
+The covering radius conjecture (and hence, Brill-Noether existence for $\mathbb{R}$-divisors) is wide open.
+As a first step, we prove a weaker version of the existence conjecture for arbitrary (undirected, connected) multigraphs in terms of a parameter called \emph{stretch factor}.
+An undirected, connected, multigraph $G$ is called \emph{dense} if $m \geq n(n-1)$ (in other words, its genus $g \geq (n-1)^2$).
+The stretch factor $\kappa$ of $G$ is defined to be the maximum of $\lceil(n(n-1))/m\rceil$ and one.